Quaker Square: Purchase by University of Akron

 In mid-June 2007 the University of Akron bought the complex for $22,679,000 with plans to convert it into student housing and office space.
 The university planned to house more than 400 students in the converted hotel starting with the 2008 spring semester.
 In January 2008, the university began to use the upper floors of the hotel as a residence hall.

 Under contract with UA, RDA Management of Fairlawn operated 95 hotel rooms on the four bottom floors of the silos for the following two years.
 The university agreed to keep those rooms available to the public for that period to give the city an opportunity to secure more hotel space for downtown visitors and tourists.
 On June 30, 2013, the hotel was closed and converted entirely into student housing.
 The last of the shops at Quaker Square, as well as Trackside, closed in 2016.
 The only remaining store was a Zee's store which is a convenience store for students to buy groceries and snacks.
 In August 2018, Zee's moved to the lobby of UA's Quaker Hall, leaving the retail portion empty.
 That side of the complex housed offices on the second, third, and fourth floors.
 After the 2018 spring semester, the dormitory was closed after it was discovered that the rooms had fallen into significant disrepair.
 At the onset of the COVID-19 pandemic in March 2020, the former dormitory was used to quarantine students that were unable to leave campus if infected.
 By the end of the pandemic in 2022, the remaining rooms were no longer used, leaving the facility empty.

 Sale to new ownership

 The University of Akron announced on March 12, 2025, that they were selling the entire complex.
-In May 2025 a group of investors including former Akron mayor Don Plusquellic and internet celebrity and area native Kyle Craven announced plans to renovate and reopen the complex.
-The group acquired the property in June 2025.
+In May 2025 a group of investors including former Akron mayor Don Plusquellic and internet celebrity and local construction manager Kyle Craven announced plans to renovate and reopen the complex.
+The group acquired the property in June 2025; the University of Akron's lease lapsed July 1, 2026.